stackmutt/whoisd/README.md

 ]
 ```

-- "multiple" - if this option is set to 'true', then for each value will be repeated label in whois output like that:
+- "multiple" - if this option is set to 'true', each value will be repeated in whois output with the same label like that:
 ```
 Name Server: ns1.example.com
 Name Server: ns2.example.com
 Name Server: ns3.example.com
 ```
-- "relatedBy" - the name of the field in the database through which the related request for
+- "relatedBy" - a name of the field in a database through which related a request for
-- "relatedTo" - the name of the table/type in the database through which made a relation
+- "relatedTo" - a name of the table/type in a database through which made a relation

 ```json
 [